arti_client::client

 This combines isolation information from StreamPrefs::prefs_isolation and the TorClient’s isolation (eg from TorClient::isolated_client).

-pub fn launch_onion_service( &self, config: OnionServiceConfig ) -> Result<(Arc<RunningOnionService>, impl Stream<Item = RendRequest>)>
+pub fn launch_onion_service( &self, config: OnionServiceConfig, ) -> Result<(Arc<RunningOnionService>, impl Stream<Item = RendRequest>)>

 Available on crate feature onion-service-service only.